 Springs maintain the suspension's geometry so that every other part operates in a proper range to control wheel movement.
 A worn spring can put added stress on the control arms, which Cartwright described as "hinges that hold the wheels in position," and if they become bent, that can cause handling, ride control and tire-wear problems.
 A wheel alignment won't cure problems with springs, control arms or other parts, he added.

 "Every car has potential for issues," he said.
 "The right answer is to have a professional do an inspection because every car is different."
 That goes not just for the suspension design but in what might wear sooner.
 For example, lower control arm bushings are prone to wear out on front-drive cars.
 Bushings are rubber or metal parts that help absorb shock.

 A small amount of looseness in the suspension or steering that doesn't get fixed can lead to rapid tire wear, cutting tire life by as much as half.
 In some cases, suspension parts may be on their way to the graveyard without obvious signs in how the vehicle drives, Cartwright said.
 Ball joints, for example, which act like a hinge or a pivot point to attach the suspension to a wheel, can steadily wear to the point that one day they just break.

-It's hard to put a mileage or time number on it, Cartwright said, but suspension problems can show up in less than three years.
-The potential for problems is higher in areas that have badly maintained roads that put more stress on suspension parts and in the Snow Belt, where rust never sleeps.
+How often should you have your suspension inspected?
+It's hard to put a mileage or time number on it, Cartwright said, but suspension component problems can show up in less than three years.
+The potential for problems is higher in areas that have badly maintained roads that put more stress on suspension parts and in the snow belt, where rust never sleeps.

 It's better to fix small problems sooner so they don't become big ones later, Cartwright said.
-He added: "It's a lot easier to fix a cavity than have a root canal."
+He added, "It's a lot easier to fix a cavity than have a root canal."